agsb/minute/README.md

 Keyboard solution:

-    Reserve four keys as Alt, Shift, Numeric, Control.
+    Reserve four keys as Alternate, Shift, Numeric, Control, as HID defined.

-    Those are used for combos, double click holds the state, for use in sequence of keys
+    Those are used for combos, double click holds the state, for use in sequences of keys.

 # 12 + 12 really ?

+Assign 20 keys.

-Combine Alt, Shift as (none, Alt, Shift, Shift Alt),
+Combine Alt, Shf as (none, Alt, Shf, Shf Alt),
     then 20 * 4  = 80 combos

-Combine Num, Ctrl as (Num, Ctrl, Num Edit),
+Combine Num, Ctr as (None, Num, Ctr, Num Ctr),
-    then 80 * 3 = 240 combos
+    then 20 * 4 * 4 = 320 combos

 Sixteen keyboard maps of 20 keys.
 Total de 320 combos !

-Most used symbols are distributed
+# ideas

+Two boxes for keyboards and one box for main controler and USB connection to PC.

+Use of I2C or IR for comunication between boxes.
+I2C need physical cable and IR could cause interference in/to IR 3800 Hz devices.

+If all is cable connected, the power could be from USB connector as 5V and GND.
 # Reasoning

 "The behavior should not astonish or surprise users" Principle of least astonishment, https://en.wikipedia.org/wiki/Principle_of_least_astonishment

-fingers index, middle, ring and pinky moves up/down,
+The fingers index, middle, ring and pinky moves up/down, index and pinky also moves left/rigth.

-index and pinky also moves left/rigth, no thumb movement
+Confortable no thumb movement.

-meta keys Alt, Num at left and Ctrl, Shf right hand
+Modifiers keys Alt Num at , and Ctrl Shf right hand.

-and none, one touch, two touch as switches, and combos
+and none, one touch, two touch as switches, and combos.

-maped strikes M1-Num, M1-Ctrl, M1-Meta, Num-M1, Num-Ctrl, Num-Meta,

-Ctrl-M1, Ctrl-Num, Ctrl-Meta, Meta-M1, Meta-Num, Meta-Ctrl

-each other key be mapped as  multiple values that depends of meta state
+each other key could be mapped into multiple values that depends of modifiers states.

 # Mapped Keyboards

-All operational systems allow software mapping for keyboard
+All operational systems allow software mapping for keyboard, some keyboards do mapping inside.

+But which map layout ?
+A historical QWERTY or revised DVORAK ?

+Reviews of frequency letters, digrams, like Colemak https://colemak.com/, or Workman https://workmanlayout.org/